 - Row 3: Pearl cotton variegated size 3

 - Row 6: Pearl cotton size 8

-Check out all of the embroidery projects and inspiration on Create Whimsy!
+Check out all of the embroidery tutorials on Create Whimsy!